sunainapati/sunainapati.github.io/About.md

 # Random non-academic things which probably shouldn't be here
 - My MBTI type is ISTJ-T (currently, previously I was INTJ-T), and the Sorting Hat put me in Ravenclaw (though a few friends insist I should have been in Slytherin).
+And I also lie on the neurodivergent spectrum.
 - I enjoy solving jigsaw puzzles, preferably not single-colored ones (those are more shape sorting than fun!) and nonograms.
 - I love doing digital art.
 Check out my artwork page if you want to see some of my artworks!
-It takes me 3-4 months to complete one work ( that is because of the coursework and mandatory sleep I have to do)
+It takes me 3-4 months to complete one work ( that is because of the coursework and mandatory sleep I have to do).
 - I am very artistic in general.
 I love watercolours and oil painting.
 Recently, I have started Resin artwork.
-I also love visiting aesthetic cafés, restauraunts and art museums.
+I also love visiting aesthetic cafés, restaurants, and art museums.
-- My favourite Genre is Slice of Life and Thriller.
+- My favourite genres are Slice of Life and Thriller.
 - I am learning Korean (very slowly though).
 - I love listening to Metal, Prog and math rock (and sometimes K-pop).
 The bands I love are: Bad Omens, Pineapple Express, The Yellow Diary, Polyphia, aswekeepsearching and Plot in You.
 I started listening to K-pop in 2019 and have been keeping up with it since then.
-- Well, my [father](https://www.iitg.ac.in/pati/) linked my site in his, so I should do it as well :).
+- My [father](https://www.iitg.ac.in/pati/) linked my site in his, so I should do it as well :).
 He got me interested in Mathematics, so extremely grateful to him for that!